image editor output image1850181532 1760374091776.png

 Right now, storing a movie in DNA costs more than making the movie itself.

 Writing data in DNA is hundreds of millions of times slower than writing data to a hard drive.
-Similarly reading data from DNA is thousands of times slower than reading data from DNA.
-These speeds are totally impractical in today’s world. - Extremely expensive
+Similarly reading data from DNA is thousands of times slower than reading data from hard drive.
+These speeds are totally impractical in today’s world.

 Storing DNA doesn’t require much energy.
 But producing it requires lots of energy, reagents and enzymes.